natcap/invest.users-guide/source/blue_carbon.rst

 The model requires a pre-processing step in order to create a transition matrix for all the potential LULC conversions occuring during each time period.
 For each pixel in the study area, the pre-processing tool will compare the LULC class present at :math:`t_{0}` and then :math:`t_{1}` in order to identify the entire domain of transitions.
 If a transition from one LULC class to another does not occur during any of the time steps, the tool will populate the cell with "None".
 For cells in the matrix where transitions occur, the tool will provide "+" or "-" as default based on general rules of thumb.
 For example, if a salt marsh pixel in :math:`t_{0}` is converted to development in :math:`t_{1}` then the cell will contain a "-" (vegetation to development will most likely result in a loss of carbon).
 On the other hand, if a mangrove remains a mangrove over this same time period then this cell will contain "+".
 It is likely that a mangrove that remains a mangrove will accumulate carbon in its soils and biomass.
 These assumptions of directionality by the tool can be edited by the user before running the blue carbon model.

-The pre-processor can also assist the user in providing more detail transitions result in varying degrees of accumulation or emissions.
+The pre-processor can also assist the user in providing more detailed transitions that result in varying degrees of accumulation or emissions.
 For example, a user may only provide one development class in a LULC map.
-However, certain development may disturb soil carbon more than others.
+However, some development may disturb soil carbon more than others.
 By separating out these two development types, the model will be able to more accurately quantify and map changes in carbon as a result of natural and anthropogenic factors.
 Similarly, different species of mangroves may accumulate soil carbon at different rates.
 If this information is known, it is important to provide this species distinction in the LULC maps and then the accumulation rate in the transition matrix.

+[Note for GV: The math from all the biophysical sections needs to be combined into a sensible format that displays the total sequestration (per cell) as a function of both accumulation and land use change for the entire time horizon t = {0, ..., T}.
+Given that there are more moving parts for this model than the terrestrial model, it would be nice to have a diagram of the model and how inputs turn into outputs.]

-.. math:: S_x(t_n) = H_x(t_n) + M_x(t_n)
+.. math:: S_{xt} = H_{xt} + M_{xt}

-.. math:: H_x(t_n) = A_{x}*d_{sx}*C_{sx} + R_x(t_{n-1})
+.. math:: H_{xt} = A_{x}*d_{sx}*C_{sx} + R_{xt}

-.. math:: R_x(t_n) = (1-p_x)*H_x(t_n)
+.. math:: R_{xt}) = (1-p_x)*H_{xt}

 where
- * :math:`S_x(t_n)` is the carbon storage at anytime after :math:`t_0` in cell :math:`x`
+ * :math:`S_{xt}` is the carbon storage at time :math:`t` in cell :math:`x`
- * :math:`H_x(t_n)` is the carbon storage in the soil at anytime after :math:`t_0` in cell :math:`x`
+ * :math:`H_{xt}` is the carbon storage at the soil in time :math:`t` in cell :math:`x`
- * :math:`R_x(t_n)` is the residual carbon left in the soil after a transition in cell :math:`x`
+ * :math:`R_{xt}` is the residual carbon left in the soil after a transition in cell :math:`x`
- * :math:`t_n` is the current time :math:`> t_0`
  * :math:`A_{x}` is the area in cell :math:`x`
- * :math:`d_{sx}` is the depth of :math:`C_{s}` in cell :math:`x`
+ * :math:`ds_{x}` is the depth of :math:`C_{s}` in cell :math:`x`
- * :math:`C_{sx}` is the soil carbon pool in cell :math:`x`
+ * :math:`Cs_{x}` is the soil carbon pool in cell :math:`x`
  * :math:`p_{x}` is the portion of soil carbon not disturbed by the transition in cell :math:`x`

 D.  Valuation
 ^^^^^^^^^^^^^

-[ROB, PLEASE ADD INTRO TEXT ON MARKET AND SOCIAL VALUATION]

-The valuation model estimates the economic value of sequestration (not storage) as a function of the amount of carbon sequestered, the monetary value of each unit of carbon, a monetary discount rate, and the change in the value of carbon sequestration over time..
-Thus, valuation can only be done in the carbon model if you have a future scenario.
-Valuation is applied to sequestration, not storage, because current market prices relate only to carbon sequestration.
-Discount rates are multipliers that typically reduce the value of carbon sequestration over time.
-The first type of discounting, the standard economic procedure of financial discounting, reflects the fact that people typically value immediate benefits more than future benefits due to impatience and uncertain economic growth.
-The second discount rate adjusts the social value of carbon sequestration over time.
-This value will change as the impact of carbon emissions on expected climate change-related damages changes.
-If we expect carbon sequestered today to have a greater impact on climate change mitigation than carbon sequestered in the future this second discount rate should be positive.
-On the other hand, if we expect carbon sequestered today to have less of an impact on climate change mitigation than carbon sequestered in the future this second discount rate should be negative.
+The valuation option for the blue carbon model estimates the economic value of sequestration (not storage) as a function of the amount of carbon sequestered, the monetary value of each unit of carbon, a discount rate, and the change in the value of carbon sequestration over time.
+The value of sequestered carbon is dependent on who is making the decision to change carbon emissions, and falls into two categories: social and private.
+If changes in carbon emissions are due to public policy, such as zoning coastal areas for development, then decisionmakers should weigh the benefits of development against the social losses from carbon emissions.
+Because local carbon emissions affect the atmosphere at a global scale, the social cost of carbon (SCC) is commonly calculated at a global scale (USIWGSCC, 2010).
+Efforts to calculate the social cost of carbon have relied on multiple integrated assessment models such as FUND (http://www.fund-model.org/), PAGE (Hope, 2011), DICE and RICE (http://www.econ.yale.edu/~nordhaus/homepage/dicemodels.htm).
+The US Interagency Working Group on the Social Cost of Carbon has synthesized the results of some of these models and gives guidance for the appropriate SCC through time for three different discount rates (USIWGSCC, 2010; 2013).
+If your research questions lead you to a social cost of carbon approach, it is strongly recommended to consult this guidance.
+The most relevant considerations for applying SCC valuation based on the USIWGSCC approach in InVEST are the following:

-Private Market Discount Rate Valuation
-""""""""""""""""""""""""""""""""""""""
+- The discount rate that you choose for your application must be one of the three options in the report (2.5%, 3%, or 5%).
+In the context of policy analysis, discount rates reflect society's time preferences.
+For a primer on social discount rates, see Baumol (1968).
+- Since the damages incurred from carbon emissions occur beyond the date of their initial release into the atmosphere, the damages from emissions in any one period are the sum of future damages, discounted back to that point.
+I.e. to calculate the SCC for emissions in 2030, the present value (in 2030) of the sum of future damages (2030 onward) is needed.
+This means that the SCC in any future period is a function of the discount rate, and therefore there are different SCC schedules (price list) for different discount rates.
+Your choice of an appropriate discount rate for your context will therefore determine the appropriate SCC schedule choice.
+- The InVEST model does not currently allow you to import a price schedule, but rather asks for a current SCC and a rate of inflation.
+Since the
+  USIWGSCC report lists prices at different time points in the future, you could perform a simple linear interpolation of prices to establish the inflation rate.

+An alternative to SCC is the market value of carbon credits approach.
+If the decisionmaker is a private entity, such as an individual or a corporation, they may be able to monitize their landuse decisions via carbon credits.
+Markets for carbon are currently operating across several geographies and new markets are taking hold in Australia, California, and Quebec (World Bank, 2012).
+These markets set a cap of total emissions of carbon and require that emitters purchase carbon credits to offset any emissions.
+Conservations efforts that increase sequestration can be leveraged as a means to offset carbon emissions and therefore sequestered carbon can potentially be monitized at the price established in a carbon credit market.
+The means for monetizing carbon offsets depends critically on the specific rules of each market, and therefore it is important to determine whether or not your research context allows for the sale of sequestration credits into a carbon market.
+It is also important to note that the idiosyncracies of market design drive carbon credit prices observed in the market and therefore prices do not necessarily reflect the social damages from carbon.

+Valuation Function
+""""""""""""""""""

-.. math:: V_{x, initial} = \sum_{t=0}^{t_{final}-1} \frac{p_t \Delta C_{x,initial} R_x^t }{(1+d)^t}
+.. math:: V_{x} = \sum_{t=0}^{T} \frac{p_t (C_{t,x} - C_{t-1,x}}{(1+d)^t}

 where

- * :math:`t_{final}` is the number of years between the current date and the end of the habitat change
+ * :math:`T` is the number of years between the current date and the end of the habitat change
  * :math:`p_t` is the price of carbon at time :math:`t`
- * :math:`C_{x,initial}` is the intial carbon stock on pixel :math:`x` at time 0.
+ * :math:`C_{t,x}` is the carbon stock on pixel :math:`x` at time :math:`t`
- * :math:`R_x` is the rate at which the carbon stock decreases (or increases) per year
  * and :math:`d` is the discount rate

-Social Market Price Schedule Valuation
-""""""""""""""""""""""""""""""""""""""

-.. math:: V_x = \sum_{t=0}^{t_{final}-1} \Delta C_{x} * s_t

-where

- * :math:`t_{final}` is the number of years between the current date and the end of the habitat change
- * :math:`\Delta C_{x}` is the carbon sequestration
- * :math:`s_t` is the schedule price of carbon at time :math:`t`

 Limitations and simplifications